-While there is no cure for HD at this time, rehabilitative therapies such as physiotherapy, occupational therapy, speech and language therapy and diet and nutrition expertise can help manage physical symptoms.
+While there is no cure for Huntington's disease at this time, rehabilitative therapies such as physiotherapy, occupational therapy, speech and language therapy and diet and nutrition expertise can help manage physical symptoms.
 Support and information, neuropsychological and psychiatric services can help with cognitive and emotional changes.
-It is important to discuss your symptoms with your GP and ask for the assessments you need to help you manage your condition.
-Your neurologist will assess your symptoms and talk to you about ways to manage and treat them including medication and support from various health professionals.
+It is important to discuss the symptoms you experience with your GP and ask for the assessments you need to help you manage your illness.
+You can also discuss symptoms you experience with your neurologist or mental health professional.
+They can provide you with information on managing symptoms which may include medication and support from various health professionals.
 See HD Awareness Video

 A healthy diet, regular exercise, keeping our brain active and avoiding undue stress are important.
 Self- care can help you cope with the symptoms of the illness and maintain a better quality of life for many years.
 Keeping a healthy body weight is essential for managing physical health and well-being.
 Anecdotal evidence suggests that this can help to reduce involuntary movements, and improve speech, swallowing and mood.
 If you are under weight or dropping weight you can seek a referral to a dietician and speech and language therapist for advice.

 Relaxation and mindfulness training are helpful for managing stress as well as helping people cope with illness and ongoing medical treatment.
 Beaumont Hospital’s psychology department have developed an online resource: Mindfulness and Relaxation Centre at Beaumont Hospital

 Change can be unsettling but continuing to participate in activities that are meaningful to you can be of benefit.
 Focusing on your strengths and maintaining a positive attitude is important.

 - Stress Management such as deep breathing exercises, progressive muscle relaxation, mindfulness, meditation